11 teachers at Moruca tested positive for COVID-19 - Guyana Chronicle

 In light of a high rate of Coronavirus infection among teachers at the Moruca sub-region in the North West District, the Ministry of Education (M0E) will be implementing alternative methods of engagement to prepare students for the imminent National Grade Six Examination (NGSA) Caribbean Secondary Certificate Examinations (CSEC) examinations.

-The ministry confirmed in a release that a total of eleven teachers of the Moruca sub-district, have tested positive for the Coronavirus this far.
+The ministry confirmed in a release that a total of eleven teachers of the Moruca sub-district, have tested positive for the Coronavirus following tests conducted over the past several weeks.

 The Education Ministry said that Regional Health Officer (RHO), Dr Steven Chefoon has since advised that with the increasing number of confirmed cases in the Moruca sub-district, the situation there is now deemed as ‘community transmission’.